 VA mortgages require no money down in most cases.
 Zero down for a home loan is a huge advantage, especially for lower-ranking junior enlisted personnel.

-There are also situations where money up front is required because the asking price of the home is higher than the appraised value.
-In such cases, the borrower is required to pay the difference in cash.
+There are also situations where money up front is required because the home’s asking price exceeds its appraised value.
+In such cases, the borrower must pay the difference in cash.

 Benefit #2: No VA Loan Funding Fee For Certain Qualifying Service Members

 Imagine a no-money-down VA loan with no down payment OR funding fee.
-Many service members qualify for the exemption because of their status as VA-rated disabled veterans but many of these may be waiting for a final determination from the VA when they apply for a VA mortgage.
+Many service members qualify for the exemption because of their status as VA-rated disabled veterans, but some may be waiting for a final determination from the VA when they apply for a VA mortgage.

 If your VA rating is not yet official when it’s time to pay the funding fee, you may be required to pay the fee at the appropriate time and apply for a refund (they are not automatic) when the VA disability rating has been officially established.